Simulation of Reflected Brownian motion on two dimensional wedges: Adaptation of the algorithms to general processes

-where $(B_t)_{t \in [0,t_{k+1}-t_k]}$ is a standard two-dimensional Brownian motion.
-This is done using the algorithm in Section \ref{girsanov_stopped}.
-Note that we have to take into account the decorrelation step and the change of angle as described in Section \ref{sec:3.1}.
+Note that we have to take into account the decorrelation step and the change of angle as described in Section \ref{sec:3.1} at every step.
 If the process \eqref{euler_scheme} exits the wedge $\mathcal{D}$ in the interval $ [t_k,t_{k+1}] $ then the algorithm directly stops.
+This scheme has weak order one.
+That is, for any $ f,b,\sigma \in \mathcal{C}^5_b (\bar{\mathcal{D}})$ one has that there exists a constant $ C_f>0 $

+The proof is straightforward if one follows the same line of proof as in \cite{Gobet}.
+In particular, see Section 2.2.1 and note that our case is simpler as the proposed scheme does not have the possibility of touching the boundary before it is stopped or reaches $ T $.
+For a discussion about the associated partial differential equation with Dirichlet conditions, see the discussion right after \eqref{reflected_pde}.

 \medbreak